 The data table below shows the odds of starting a High-Growth Company in each major city in America.
-This data serves as a baseline for the fund I’m modeling based on the book, Grays Sports Almanac for Venture Capital.
+This data serves as a baseline for the ecosystem innovation fund model that I introduced in Innovation Casino.
 I am sharing my research notes here so that you can incorporate this data into your angel investing or venture capital models.

 |United States Metro Area||1 in X companies High-Growth; X=|

 The underlying data for this analysis comes from the field on the Kauffman Index called “High-Growth Company Density.”
 This field is a measure of how many High-Growth Companies out of every 100,000 companies exist in a metro area.
 I divided 100,000 by the High-Growth Company Density field to obtain the above values.
 My research can be found in this Google sheet.
 I used this research to answer the following questions on Quora:

 - What is the best city in the US to start a business?

 - What are the pros and cons of using bootstrapping rather than the other types of start-up funding?

 - Should voting rights equal equity shares when incorporating a startup?